nomadjimbob/mikio/README.md

    -   Fixed tables not visible in the ProseMirror editor [#115](https://github.com/nomadjimbob/mikio/issues/115).
 Thanks dutran123.
    -   Added support for the <TOC> tag in the sidebar to override the normal TOC location [#106](https://github.com/nomadjimbob/mikio/issues/106).
 Requested by tgrosinger.
    -   Fixed responsive TOC issue when set to full height on mobile [#100](https://github.com/nomadjimbob/mikio/issues/100).
 Reported by ZhongXiYi.
+   -   Added support for the DO plugin [#76](https://github.com/nomadjimbob/mikio/issues/76).
+Requested by macin.

 - **_2025-09-24_**
    -    Fixed security vulnerability, parsing less error discloses the physical path.
 Reported by B Mercer.